-Most recently, car manufacturers have started to integrate wireless charging technology, and inevitable advancement that gives drivers and passengers what they really want; a life without wires and ports.
+More and more, car manufacturers are building in-vehicle wireless charging technology.
+This advancement gives drivers and passengers what they want; a life without wires and protruding ports.

-BMW have kept themselves well ahead of the trend, integrating wireless charging technology into many of their higher end models.
+BMW has been ahead of the trend, integrating wireless charging technology into many higher end models.

-In a recent article, we discussed the wireless capabilities of the BMW 7-Series, which skillfully integrated in-vehicle charging using a pocket located within the central console.
+In a recent article, we discussed the wireless capabilities of the BMW 7-Series, which skillfully integrated in-vehicle wireless charging using a pocket in the central console.

 Since then, BMW has released many new car models that feature wireless charging capabilities.
 These models include: